kodebae/MongoDB-Runbook/README.md

 > Make sure to replace "your_username", "your_password", "your_cluster_url", "your_database_name", and "your_collection_name" with your actual MongoDB Atlas credentials and database details.

 > This example demonstrates how to connect to MongoDB Atlas using the Java driver, authenticate with your credentials, and perform a simple insert operation.
 You can build upon this foundation to perform various database operations in your Java application.

-## Projections

-> Query projections in MongoDB allow you to control which fields are returned in the query results.
-This is particularly helpful for optimizing bandwidth and improving query performance.